Typhoon Mike: Meteorological history

 Typhoon Mike originated from a persistent area of convection that was first monitored by the Joint Typhoon Warning Center (JTWC) early on November 6.
 At midday, the Japan Meteorological Agency (JMA) followed suit.
 At 15:03 UTC on November 6, the JTWC issued a Tropical Cyclone Formation Alert, after a rapid improvement in the system's convective structure and Dvorak estimates of T1.0/30 mph.
 Following an increase in the storm's convection and an expansion of its outflow, the JTWC upgraded the system into a tropical depression at 12:00 UTC on November 7.
 Several hours later, the JMA classified the system as a tropical storm.
 At 00:00 UTC on November 8, the JTWC upgraded the depression into Tropical Storm Mike.

 After becoming a tropical storm, Mike tracked west-northwest under the influence of a subtropical ridge.
 The JTWC initially forecast Mike to track northwest over the Philippine Sea.
 Later in the morning hours of November 8, the JMA classified Mike as a severe tropical storm.
 Shortly thereafter, Mike entered a period of rapid deepening, aided by two dual outflow channels and a trough to the northeast.
 Due to the formation of an eye, the JTWC declared Mike a typhoon at 00:00 UTC on November 9, with the JMA following suit six hours later.
 Midday on November 10, Dvorak intensity estimates reached T7.0/160 mph and satellite imagery indicated a 24 km diameter eye and good upper-level outflow.
 Based on this, the JTWC raised the intensity of Mike to 155 mph, making Mike a super typhoon.
 At 18:00 UTC, the JTWC increased the winds to 175 mph, marking a 110 mph increase in wind speed, or a barometric pressure drop of 99 mbar in a two-day time period.
-Early on November 11, the JMA estimated that Mike attained its peak intensity, with winds of 115 mph and a minimum pressure of 915 mbar, while the JTWC stated that it had a mininum central pressure of 885 mbar.
+Early on November 11, the JMA estimated that Mike attained its peak intensity, with winds of 115 mph and a minimum pressure of 915 mbar, while the JTWC stated that it had a minimum central pressure of 885 mbar.